Portfolio-CMR/Self-stats-analytics-visualizer/README.md

 ## Contributing 🤝

 We encourage contributions from the community!
 Please read our `CONTRIBUTING.md` for guidelines on how to participate in developing this tool further.

+### **Data Privacy Disclaimer**

+While the **Self Stats Google Takeout Data Insights Visualizer** offers powerful insights into your personal Google Analytics data, it's important to handle your data with care.
+Here are some precautions we strongly advise:

+- **Sensitive Information**: Your Google Takeout archive may contain sensitive personal information.
+Ensure you securely handle and store this data to prevent unauthorized access.
+- **Data Security**: Only use this tool on devices you trust, within secure environments.
+Avoid using public or shared computers where data might be compromised.
+- **Privacy Settings**: Regularly review your privacy settings on Google and other online platforms to manage what data is collected about you.
+- **Data Sharing**: Be cautious about sharing your insights and visualizations.
+They could inadvertently reveal personal information about you or your habits.
+- **Legal Compliance**: Ensure your use of data complies with local data protection laws and regulations, including GDPR, if applicable.

+By using this tool, you agree to do so at your own risk.
+The developers of the **Self Stats Google Takeout Data Insights Visualizer** are not responsible for any data breaches or privacy violations that may occur from improper handling of your data.
+Always prioritize your data privacy and use this tool responsibly.

 ## License